johnmoney/ocm-webhook-nodejs/README.md

 #### 3. Deploy the app to Heroku.

-The OCE webhook will call the URL generated from this step.
+The OCM webhook will call the URL generated from this step.

 ```console
 $ heroku create your-app-name